csillabarna/project-2/README.md

   ```
 ## Challenges

-- Right and efficent way of using and passing `props` between `React Components`.
+- Right and efficient way of using and passing `props` between `React Components`.
-- Since it was the  first `React` app that I worked with someone else we were new to create a realistic idea of the MVP.
+ - Make the search filters work nicely together
+ - Adding pagination
+ - Might be a large number of results for a single query
+ - The API has a limit of 10 results per page.

 ## Future enhancements
  - We think this project would benefit from a moving carousel on the search page which could display featured movies that the user could explore.
 - Create a wishlist.
-- With more time we would have liked to combine it with another API to provide more information .
+- With more time we would have liked to combine it with another API to provide more information.

 ## Lessons Learned